goblinengine/goblin/README.md

 ## Documentation and demos

 Since Goblin Engine is compatible with latest 3.x Godot branch, you can find most the documentation you need over at [Godot Docs](https://docs.godotengine.org/en/stable/).
-It is maintained by the Godot community in its own [GitHub repository](https://github.com/godotengine/godot-docs).

 The [class reference](https://docs.godotengine.org/en/latest/classes/) is also accessible from the Godot editor.
 Goblin adds some new functionality which is only documented in the built in Class references.